5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 - Devices which are present in the `DSDT` but are disabled because they are considered legacy but macOS needs them to be enabled in order to work.
 A prime example for this is the Realtime Clock (RTC) which is disabled in favor of `AWAC` on Wintel machines following newer ACPI specs – usually found on mainboards with 300-series chipsets and newer.

 ### :warning: Don't inject already known Devices
-A lot of times I come across user configs which contain ACPI Tables and DeviceProperties Hackintool extracted for them.
-In other words: they inject the same already known, unchanged, identical tables and properties back into macOS.
-This is completely unnecessary and slows down boot times as well.
+Sometimed I come across configs which contain a lot of unnecessary `DeviceProperties` which Hackintool extracted for them.
+In other words: they inject the same already known devices and properties back into the system where they came from.
+In most cases, this is completely unnecessary – there are no benefits in doing so – and it slows down the boot process as well.

+The only reason for doing this is to have installed PCIe cards listed in the "PCI" Section of System Profiler.
+Apart from that all detected devices will be listed in the corresponding category they belong to.
+So there's really no need to do this otherwise.

-:bulb: You only need to inject SSDTs and DeviceProperties for *unknown* devices or features or in case you need to adjust parameters of devices, features etc. So please: don't inject unchanged tables and unmodified properties into the system that you got from the same system in the first place – there are no benefits to it!
+:bulb: You only need to inject DeviceProperties in case you need to modify parameters/properties of devices, features etc. So please: don't inject the same, unmodified properties into the system you got them from in the first place.

 ## Properties of Fake ACPI Devices